edgedb/edgedb/docs/intro/quickstart.rst

 password.
 Once the installation completes, you may need to **restart your terminal** before you can use the ``edgedb`` command.

-Now let's set up your EdgeDB project.
+Now let's set up your Gel project.

 .. _ref_quickstart_createdb: